-Determining the right direction for growth, navigating uncharted waters, and identifying how best to handle those hard decisions are challenges a senior leader can face.
+Determining the right direction for growth, navigating uncharted waters, and identifying how best to handle those hard decisions are challenges a senior leader faces.
 For some, becoming excited about the business again, celebrating victories, and realizing the potential for growth can become just as important.
-Many senior leaders have the challenge of knowing where to go and who to turn to when these issues come up.
+Many senior leaders experience the challenge of knowing where to go and who to turn to when these issues arise.
 Confidentiality, an independent perspective, and an honest sounding board can be difficult for a senior leader to find, trust, and utilize.
-It may be a cliché, but there is truth in the statement “it can be lonely at the top.”
-Through my many years of business ownership, I have experienced a litany of challenges ranging from great opportunities to nightmares; rarely did I have an environment where I could hash these challenges out openly and honestly.
+It may be a cliché, but there’s truth in the statement “it can be lonely at the top.”
+Throughout my many years of business ownership, I’ve experienced a litany of challenges – ranging from great opportunities to nightmares; rarely did I encounter an environment where I could hash these challenges out openly and honestly.
 I had to keep it inside, suck it up, and deal with it.

 - Confidential conversations

 - Strategic direction planning

 - Growth plans

 - Personnel issues

 - Transition strategies

 - Personal goal setting